Quasilimiting behavior for one-dimensional diffusions with killing

-\begin{enumerate} \item There is always convergence to the quasistationary distribution on compact sets, stated formally as Theorem \ref{generallocalMandl}. \item If $\lkap>\limsup_{x\to\infty} \kappa(x)$ or $\lkap<\liminf_{x\to\infty} \kappa(x)$, then the conditioned process either converges to the quasistationary distribution with density $\varphi(\lkap,\cdot)\left(\izf \varphi(\lkap,y) d\Rho(y)\right)^{-1}$ with respect to $\Rho$, or escapes to $\infty$.
+\begin{enumerate}[(iii)] \item[(i)] \textit{Convergence on compacta}: There is always convergence to the quasistationary distribution on compact sets, stated formally as Theorem~\ref{generallocalMandl}.\hypertarget{it:generallocalMandl}{} \item[(ii)] \textit{Dichotomy}: If $\lkap>\limsup_{x\to\infty} \kappa (x)$ or $\lkap<\liminf_{x\to\infty} \kappa(x)$, then the conditioned process either converges to the quasistationary distribution with density $\varphi(\lkap,\cdot) (\izf\varphi (\lkap,y)\, d\Rho(y) )^{-1}$ with respect to $\Rho$, or escapes to $\infty$.
 This behavior is independent of the initial distribution, provided only that it is compactly supported.
-(For explanation of the terminology, see section \ref{sec:quasi}.)
-This is Theorem 3.3 of \cite{quasistat}, but it is restated here as Theorem \ref{Thm33} in a slightly stronger form, as several restrictions have been removed. \item If $\lkap<\limsup_{x\to\infty}\kappa(x)$ then the conditioned process converges to the quasistationary distribution.
+(For explanation of the terminology, see Section \ref{sec:quasi}.)
+This is Theorem 3.3 of \citet{quasistat}, but it is restated here as Theorem \ref{Thm33} in a slightly stronger form, as several restrictions have been removed.\hypertarget{it:compacta}{} \item[(iii)] \textit{Yaglom convergence with high killing at $\infty$ always}: If $\lkap<\liminf_{x\to\infty}\kappa(x)$, then the conditioned process converges to the quasistationary distribution.
 This is stated as Theorem \ref{limkbiggerev}.
-Note that this includes the (somewhat unintuitive) fact that a bound on the $\mL^{2}$ spectrum implies that $\izf u_{\lkap}(z)\rrho(z)dz<\infty$, which is a fact about the $\mL^{1}$ spectrum. \item If $K:=\lim_{x\to\infty} \kappa(x)$ exists and $K<\lkap$, then the behavior of the conditioned process depends on the transience or recurrence of the unkilled process.
-If the unkilled process is transient --- that is, if $\izf \rrho(x)^{-1}dx<\infty$ --- then the conditioned process escapes to $\infty$.
-If the unkilled process is recurrent --- that is, if $\izf \rrho(x)^{-1}dx=\infty$ --- then the conditioned process converges to the quasistationary distribution.
+Note that this includes the (somewhat unintuitive) fact that a bound on the $\mL^{2}$ spectrum implies that $\izf\varphi(\lkap,y)\,d\Rho(y)<\infty$, which is a fact about the $\mL^{1}$ spectrum.\hypertarget{it:bigK}{} \item[(iv)] \textit{Yaglom convergence with low killing at $\infty$ when recurrent}: If $K:=\lim_{x\to\infty} \kappa(x)$ exists and $K<\lkap $, then the behavior of the conditioned process depends on the transience or recurrence of the unkilled process.
+If the unkilled process is transient---that is, if $\izf\rrho(x)^{-1}\,dx<\infty $---then the conditioned process escapes to $\infty$.
+If the unkilled process is recurrent---that is, if $\izf\rrho(x)^{-1}\,dx=\infty $---then the conditioned process converges to the quasistationary distribution.